Vice President of Costa Rica

-The 1949 Constitution of Costa Rica established two vice-presidencies of Costa Rica, which are directly elected through a popular vote on a ticket with the president for a period of four years, with no immediate re-election.
-There has been various incarnations of the office.
+The 1949 Constitution of Costa Rica established two vice presidencies of Costa Rica, which are directly elected through a popular vote on a ticket with the president for a period of four years, with no immediate re-election.
+There have been various incarnations of the office.
 Vice presidents replace the president in cases of temporary or permanent absence.

 History

 Throughout the history of independent Costa Rica, there have been different systems to cover the temporary or permanent absence of a president.
 Several different names have been used for this position: